 - a known archaeological site or burial site should be avoided within the Area of Potential Effect (APE).

-Furthermore, if the project will be reviewed under federal Section 106 or will otherwise be reviewed by MnHPO, OSA defers review and comment to MnHPO unless unrecorded burials or sites on non-federal public property are involved.
+Furthermore, if the project will be reviewed under federal Section 106 or will otherwise be reviewed by SHPO, OSA defers review and comment to SHPO unless unrecorded burials or sites on non-federal public property are involved.
 There are also times when OSA is simply too busy with more critical duties so EAW reviews do not get completed within 30 days and no comment is issued.

 Minnesota Water Law Rules